SamarthS7-cmd/pwn.college_Samarth/Practicing Piping.md

 No reference was used for this challenge.

-# 10. DUPLICATING FILE DATA WITH TEE:
+# 10. DUPLICATING PIPED DATA WITH TEE:

 In this challenge /challenge/pwn must be piped into /challenge/college, but we'll need to intercept the data to see what pwn needs from us.